xatavian/Lu6/docs/grammar-details.md

 Understand Lu6's Grammar
 ========================

-*The complete grammar is available in docs/grammar.txt file*.
+*The BNF grammar is available in docs/grammar.txt file (currently not up to date)*.

 ## Comments